 Adding to her broad professional experiences, Kim enjoys regular chamber music collaborations with members of the Orpheus Chamber Orchestra; the Orchestra of St. Luke’s, the New York Philharmonic, the Metropolitan Opera Orchestra of NY and is a frequent guest artist with the Alaria Chamber Ensemble for their series at Weill Recital Hall.
 In 2017, she performed the Brahms Clarinet Quintet with renowned violinist Shlomo Mintz in Port Washington, NY.
 Kim is violist with Camerata Virtuosi NY—a group presenting curated chamber concerts in rural SW Virginia each spring.

-Highlights for the 2019/2020 season include serving as Principal Viola for the Glens Falls Symphony in upstate NY; a performance of the Rebecca Clarke Sonata for the Yale School of Music Alumni Reunion; a regional house concert tour with performances throughout the Tri-state and Mid-Atlantic regions of the East Coast, and a new collaboration combining the art of pole dance with classical music and improvisation.
+Highlights for the 2019/2020 season include serving as Principal Viola for the Glens Falls Symphony in upstate NY, and a performance of the Rebecca Clarke Sonata for the Yale School of Music Alumni Reunion in New Haven.

 Kim plays a Flemish instrument from 1750 by Pierre Boom and a bow by Emile A. Ouchard from the 1920’s.